-Access standards from CSA, ICC, IEEE, ISO, and more.
+Access standards from SAE, ICC, IEEE, ISO, and more.
 To request a standard we don't have, or if you have questions or technical difficulties, please email Carrie Barrett.
-Please note that only standards from CSA and AS required FileOpen to be installed.
+Please note that only downloaded pdf standards from AS require FileOpen to be installed.
 CSA standards are now available through CSA OnDemand.

 Open Techstreet Enterprise and search for a standard.

 PDF Viewer is enabled by default in Chrome.
-You must disable this feature to view CSA and AS standards.
+You must disable this feature to view AS standards.
 See the "Techstreet and Google Chrome" link below for instructions.

 If you attempt to open a PDF and it is blank, that usually means that the FileOpen plug-in has not yet been installed successfully.
 The FileOpen plug-in is required to view Secure PDFs.
 If you have installed FileOpen and still see a plank PDF, confirm you did not change the name of the file when you saved it and that you are opening the pdf from the saved location on your computer.